Trusted WordPress tutorials, when you need them most.

 Sitemaps are very beneficial for your website as they bring more traffic and improve the SEO rankings of your site.

-However, numerous WordPress SEO plugins like All in One SEO, Yoast SEO, and Google XML Sitemaps already implement sitemaps on your website, which results in WordPress pages having two sets of sitemaps.
+However, numerous WordPress SEO plugins like All in One SEO, Yoast SEO, and XML Sitemaps already implement sitemaps on your website, which results in WordPress pages having two sets of sitemaps.

 If you are not using a search engine optimization plugin for your sitemap, then you are missing out on advanced features.
 For example, many popular WordPress SEO plugins offer features like a Video Sitemap, News Sitemap, and RSS Sitemap to help you outrank your competitors in SEO.